ItalyStrap/theme-json-generator/README.md

 }
 ```

-It is not yet on packagist and you have to add also the "repositories" field with the github url.
+It is not yet on packagist and you have to add also the "repositories" field with the GitHub url.

 The callable must be a valid PHP callable and must return an array with your configuration following the schema
 provided from the [documentation](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/).